Desk with Laptop, Calculator, Files and small model of house with epc colours

 The brick bond of a cavity wall is normally such that all the bricks are laid lengthways.
 The long side of a brick is called the 'stretcher', and ordinarily you will only see stretchers across the external face of a cavity wall.
 Additionally, the thickness of the wall is likely to be around 275mm or slightly more.

-A solid brick wall in contrast is usually constructed with bricks laid both lengthways and also across the width of the wall, with the wall being two bricks wide.
+In comparison, a solid brick wall is usually constructed with bricks laid both lengthways and also across the depth of the wall, with the wall being two (or possibly three) bricks thick.
 As you look at the external elevation of the property you'd expect to see a mixture of long faces of the bricks and also the shorter (end) faces of the bricks.
-These end faces are called the 'headers'.
-The thickness of this type of wall is likely to be around 225mm or possibly 345mm (for a two brick wide solid wall and a three brick wide solid wall).
+These end faces are called 'headers'.
+The thickness of this type of wall is likely to be around 225mm or possibly 345mm (for a two brick thick solid wall and a three brick thick solid wall).

 Note that solid walls consisting of just a single skin of bricks laid end to end in stretcher bond can occasionally be found, but they are only about 115mm thick.
-Despite the external visual appearance, the thickness measurement clearly indicates these are not cavity walls.
+Despite the external visual appearance, the thickness measurement would clearly indicate these are not cavity walls.

 'Modern' UK Building regulations came into force in 1966 (England & Wales), 1964 (Scotland) and 1972 (Northern Ireland).

-In the methodology for EPC assessments of existing dwellings, the construction datebands vary slightly across the nations due to the timing of changes in Building Regulations over the years, so in this section I'll stick with the England & Wales dates as this is where I am located.
+In the methodology for EPC assessments of existing dwellings, the list of available construction datebands vary slightly across the nations due to the timing of changes in Building Regulations over the years, so in this section I'll stick with the England & Wales dates as this is where I am located.

 Up until 1976, houses were almost entirely built without cavity wall insulation as they did not need it in order to meet building regulations.